This is the complete recording and presentation of the 2020 EPSO Administrators in European Law Exams Information Webcast (EPSO/AD/381/20):

 - We have 50,000+ fans and followers on Facebook, so if you haven’t yet please do like our page!.

 - There are many EPSO themed Facebook groups, including one for this particular competition.
 You can share insights, ideas, news, rumors, updates, success stories with each other in these groups.

 - We have 25,000+ test packages to help you.
 We have a huge database with many languages, 19 languages.

 - Over 17 million questions have been used, which is pretty fascinating.

 Make sure you check out our webinars.
 There is a slide at the very end listing the FREE webinars we have out there.

-There are dozens of free webinars you can find on the website to prepare for various aspects and elements of this particular competition, for Abstract, Numerical and Verbal reasoning, and many other methodologies as well.
+There are dozens of paid webinars you can find on the website to prepare for various aspects and elements of this particular competition, for Abstract, Numerical and Verbal reasoning, and many other methodologies as well.

 We have over 100 hours of webinars total

 WHERE WILL YOU WORK?
 (5:45)

 Perhaps the first question you might ask is if you’re less familiar with the EPSO competitions, with the European Personnel Selection Office run competitions, is how does it work in general?
 It is a competition to select suitable candidates.
 In the end you are placed on a so-called Reserve List and once you are there you are recruitable.
 It is not a recruitment exam, it is a selection exam.